AY2526S1-CS2103T-F12-4/tp/docs/DeveloperGuide.md

 * is reasonably comfortable using CLI apps
 * needs to track medical information, medicines, and patient visits
 * requires quick access to patient contact details for communication
-* needs to manage patient categories and medical histories
+* needs to manage patient medication

 **Value proposition**: manage clinic operations and patient records faster than a typical mouse/GUI driven app, with specialized features for healthcare management